-Program Chair will set up the lunch tab and reserve a room for the open meeting:
+Program Chair will reserve a room for the open meeting:

-- Call Dining Services (x7785) to set up a tab for lunch in the Oak Room.
-Students on board will be free, but the tab will be there for the consultants and students off board.
-Ask the ADFD for the account number to use. - Contact Cindy Wickliffe (x7849) to reserve a room for the open meeting with students.
+- Call Dining Services (x7785) to set up a side room near the Oak Room.
+Students on board will be free.
+The Dean's Executive Assistant will provide lunch passes for the consultants and students off board. - Contact Cindy Wickliffe (x7849) to reserve a room for the open meeting with students at another time of day.